Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 ECF Editor Gena Zuroski specializes in eighteenth-century British literature and culture.
 Gena received her PhD (2005) and MA from Brown University and her BA from Columbia University (Summa Cum Laude).
 Her research and teaching interests include genealogies of the modern subject, orientalism, material culture, and the proliferation of various forms of fiction in the eighteenth century.

-La rédactrice d’ECF Eugenia Zuroski est spécialisée dans la littérature et la culture britannique du XVIIIe siècle.
+En français: La rédactrice d’ECF Eugenia (Gena) Zuroski est spécialisée dans la littérature et la culture britannique du XVIIIe siècle.
 Gena a obtenu son doctorat (en 2005) et sa maîtrise à l’Université de Brown et son baccalauréat de l’Université Columbia (Summa Cum Laude).
 Sa recherche et ses intérêts d’enseignements comprennent les généalogies de sujet moderne, l’orientalisme, la culture matérielle et la prolifération de diverses formes de fiction dans le XVIIIe siècle.
 Son livre intitulé A Taste for China: English Subjectivity and the Prehistory of Orientalism (2013) stipule que la chinoiserie a joué un rôle intégral dans le développement de la subjectivité moderne anglaise.

 Jacqueline Langille